 MBA programs for distance learners confer identical degrees.
 In that way, they are indistinguishable.

-That said, on line and traditional programs can differ when it comes to sequencing, required coursework, and faculty.
+line and traditional programs can differ when it comes to sequencing, required coursework, and faculty.
 At some colleges and universities, students in online MBA programs take the same classes over the same two years on the same schedule as students in on-campus programs.
 At others, distance learners have a very different experience depending on the format they choose.
-Sometimes that's because coursework differs between those formats.
+Sometimes that’s because coursework differs between those formats.
 In other cases, the flexible nature of online programs makes it possible for students to complete the same coursework at a different pace.

 For instance, graduate students enrolled in the on-campus HR MBA program at the University of Pittsburgh‘s Joseph M. Katz Graduate School of Business take the following core courses in year one: